Five Surprising Causes of Hearing Loss

 As our hearing allows us to communicate and even help us maintain our body’s balance and equilibrium, it is just appropriate that we try to protect it from everything that may possibly cause its damage.

-Ageing is one of the most common causes of hearing loss, but you’ll be surprised that there’s actually much more to it than just the body’s natural process of becoming older.
+Ageing is one of the most common causes of hearing loss which hearing aids can help manage or cochlear implant for severe cases, but you’ll be surprised that there’s actually much more to it than just the body’s natural process of becoming older.
 Here in this post, we’ll uncover five unexpected causes of hearing loss and help you take extra defensive actions to keep your hearing healthy.

 Medically coined as “cerumen,” earwax is actually a waxy oil that is naturally produced by the body.
 Its purpose is to protect the ear from dirt and other foreign particles that may enter the organ and harm the ear canal.
 Further reading: What the colour of your earwax is telling you

 Contrary to popular belief, earwax is actually a necessary material to keep our ears healthy.
 So when does it become more of a threat than a protection?
 When the glands produce way more earwax than needed, the ear faces a risk of developing an unwanted buildup.
 If too much of these accumulate and become hard, it can form a plug that may block the ear.
 This is a common cause of temporary hearing loss.

 How to avoid earwax buildup: Our bodies have their own way of drying up earwax and falling out of the ears.
 Avoid using cotton buds or other objects that may possibly push the wax deeper into the ear.
 For professional earwax removal, you can visit Listening Lab in Singapore.